nearform/minishift-demo/README.md

 The router and docker registry use 2 pods in the default namepsace leaving us with our demo to scale up to 18 services.

-To increase the pods capaitcy you will need to tweak the cpus and/or memory.
+To increase the pod capacity, you will need to tweak the cpus and/or memory.
 By changing the minishift start config for cpus and memory in the minishift-demo.yaml with :

 ```
 minishift config set memory 4096